 Parenting with a vacillator is can be frustrating and painful.

 You may be reading this, because your spouse is an vacillator and it has raised concerns for you.
-If so, I’m working on a post for you titled Help!
+If so, check out Help!
 I’m Married to a Vacillator!
-If the avoider, pleaser, and vacillator love styles don’t relate to you or those you are close to, hang tight.
-More styles are on their way.
+If you don’t relate to this love style, check out the others at the Love Styles page and take the quiz Do You Have A Destructive Love Style?
+Take This Quiz.

 Want To Know More?